-A study of the world wars, the impact of the first world war, and the revolutionary movements which produced nazism, fascism and appearament.
+A study of the world wars, the impact of the first world war, and the revolutionary movements which produced nazism, fascism and appearement.

-Present.
+HIST 442 (3) Twentieth Century Europe, 1939 to Present.
 A study of the second world war, European recovery, the victory of socialist governments, and the development of the common market.